Ten Industry Terms to Communicate Faster and Better With Your Web Agency

 7. PRODUCT OWNER

 The Product Owner (not to be confused with the Project Manager) writes part of the product’s specifications.
 He usually handles task prioritization to deliver a logical, complete, and valuable product.
-He must make sure that the product’s features align with the stakeholders’ expectations and that they bring value to the user.
+He must ensure that the product’s features align with the stakeholders’ expectations and bring value to the user.

 In Agile product development, a sprint is a set period during which specific work must be completed and made ready for review.
 Those usually are planned in one or two-week increments.